ub-cse442/practiceRep/testing/README.md

 - ***Live Stream***
 </br>
 The Live Sream tab shows a live Twitter feed of positive sentiment tweets regarding Donald Trump and the historical counts of those positive tweets.
-This live stream is constant proof that an algorithm can constantly filter polarizing tweets.
+This live stream is consistent proof that an algorithm can constantly filter polarizing tweets.